 NOW, THEREFORE,

-(1) ExxonMobil Gas Marketing Company, a division of Exxon Mobil Corporation (hereafter "Assignor" or sometimes "Shipper One") assigns to Mobil Producing Texas New Mexico (hereafter "Assignee", or "Shipper Two" or sometimes "Mobil") that portion of the 35,000 MMBtu per day of Maximum Daily Transportation Quantity that Assignee may need to flow Assignee's Church of the Brethren Well #9 (hereafter COB Well #9), said volume now estimated to be between 4,000 and 7,0000 MMBtu per day.
+(1) ExxonMobil Gas Marketing Company, a division of Exxon Mobil Corporation (hereafter "Assignor" or sometimes "Shipper One") assigns to Mobil Producing Texas & New Mexico Inc. (hereafter "Assignee", or "Shipper Two" or sometimes "MPTM") that portion of the 35,000 MMBtu per day of Maximum Daily Transportation Quantity that Assignee may need to flow Assignee's Church of the Brethren Well #9 (hereafter COB Well #9), said volume now estimated to be between 4,000 and 7,0000 MMBtu per day.

 (2) Assignee accepts such assignment of that interest in the Agreement.
 Assignee accepts all the terms and conditions of the Agreement that are applicable to this partial assignment.